Maia (star): Description

 Maia is a chemically peculiar star, meaning it has an unusual surface abundance of some elements as shown by its spectral lines.
 It is classified as a helium-weak star, but it also shows an excess of some elements including manganese.

 Maia was thought to be a variable star by astronomer Otto Struve.
 He proposed a class of stars known as Maia variables, which included Gamma Ursae Minoris.
 Examination of the Hipparcos data for Maia and some others in the class found no evidence of variability.
 On the other hand, White et al. found low amplitude, but unambiguous, variability in Maia's brightness as seen by Kepler/K2, with a period of 10.3 days, which they attribute to the rotation of a starspot.
 Intense study of large numbers of stars suggest that 6.7% of stars with temperatures between 10,000 K and 18,000 K show rapid small-amplitude pulsations but are not members of other variable star classes.
 These are potentially Maia variables.
-Ironically, if the White et al. results are correct, Maia is a variable star, but not a Maia variable star.
+It is now thought Maia is not a Maia variable, but a rotating variable.

 Maia is surrounded by the Maia Nebula (also known as NGC 1432), a reflection nebula that is one of the brightest patches of nebulosity within the Pleiades star cluster.
 It is the only member of the New General Catalogue discovered photographically.